Don’t put off making a will

 The process generally involves a meeting with me to discuss what you want your will to cover.
-What takes most time is usually you deciding exactly what you want to do but talking it through with me often clarifies a client’s thoughts.
+What takes most time is usually you deciding exactly what you want to do.
+However talking it through with me often clarifies a client’s thoughts.
 When you have decided I then prepare a draft.
 This can be e-mailed to you for review.
 When you are happy we prepare the final version.
-At that stage we usually see you again so that you can sign it and we can witness it.
+At that stage, we usually see you again so that you can sign it and we can witness it.

 Shortage of time

-Arranging a meeting can seem difficult particularly if you work out of the areas.
-We are usually flexible and can often arrange evenings or weekends meetings here or at your home.
-With our flexibility and a bit of determination on your part making a will can be sorted in less than a couple of weeks.
+Arranging a meeting can seem difficult, particularly if you work out of the area.
+We are usually flexible and can often arrange evening or weekend meetings, here, or at your home.
+With our flexibility, and a bit of determination on your part, making a will can be sorted in less than a couple of weeks.

 But it’s not only worrying situations that make people act.
 Having a child is a good reasons to put your wishes in writing and protect your expanded family.
 Similarly marriage or civil partnership are a good reason to put a will in place.
 This is particularly important as getting married or entering a civil partnership will invalidate a previous will.